 Therefore, during any major tournament, I do not pay attention to those who point out the experts, but to those who have a controversial start.
 Those who do not seem to justify the progress, stop and then overcome this hole themselves – and show growth in the next stage.

 In the Stanley Cup 2022 (I watch it as closely as possible not only on this blog, but also on Telegram), there are many such teams and they all have a chance to win, but, in my opinion, the Rangers are going stronger than others. .

 Let’s remember the first round: not only were they on the verge of losing the series from Pittsburgh with a score of 1-3.
 They did not show any stability.
-Igor Shesterkin was consistent, but lost a few tackles.
+Igor Shesterkin was consistent, but lost a couple of blocks.
 The whole first round I wrote: what happens in their defense?
 See how many moments the penguins create!

-Do you remember with what score in the expected goals Pittsburgh, which many called old, won the series against the Rangers?
+Do you remember with what score in the expected goals Pittsburgh, which many called the old, won the series against the Rangers?
 33 to 22 – yes, a third difference.
-If you look at the thermal map of that series as a weather forecast, then in New York it will rain and thunderstorms.
+If you look at the thermal map of that series as a weather forecast, then it will rain and thunderstorms in New York.

 I’m not saying that the Rangers went wrong.
-I mean, in the first round it looked wet, unstable, a bit even sloppy.
-It was as if the pure talents of the players – including Panarin and Shesterkin – were being dragged away.
+I mean, in the first round they looked wet, unstable, a bit even sloppy.
+It was as if the pure talents of the players – including Panarin and Shesterkin – were being pulled forward.